Minu321/Minu321/README.md

 ## My name is Mina

 - 🎓&nbsp;I am studying Front-end Development at Noroff School of technology and digital media.
-- 🤔 My interest mainly lies in front-end web development, but i always enjoy learning new things and i'm always up for a new challenge!
+- 🤔 My interest mainly lies in front-end development, but i always enjoy learning new things and i'm always up for a new challenge!

 ## A little more about me: